ciliatus/ciliatus-controlunit-python/README.md

 * AM2302
 * BME280

-Other I2C sensors than BME280 should be relatively simple to implement using the existing infrastructure.
+Other sensors should be relatively simple to implement using the existing infrastructure.